weiyaw/StealLikeBayes/README.md

 <!-- badges: end -->

 This is a compendium of C++ routines useful for Bayesian statistics.
-We steal other people’s C++ code, repurpose it, and export, so that developers of R packages can use them easily in the C++ code of their R packages.
-We actually don’t steal anything, but copy code that is compatible with the our GPL 3 licence, fully acknowledging the authorship of the original code.
+We steal other people’s C++ code, repurpose it, and export it so developers of R packages can use it in their C++ code.
+We actually don’t steal anything, or claim that Thomas Bayes did, but copy code that is compatible with our GPL 3 licence, fully acknowledging the authorship of the original code.

 ## How to contribute